snap-stanford/snap-python/doc/source/reference/GetNodesAtHop.rst

 Parameters:

 - *PGraph*: graph (input)
-    A Snap.py graph or a network
+    A Snap.py graph or a network.

 - *StartNId*: int (input)
-    Starting node id
+    Starting node id.

 - *Hop*: int (input)
-    Distance from the starting node
+    Distance from the starting node.

 - *NIdV*: TIntV, a vector of ints (output)
     Node ids of nodes *Hop* distance away from *StartNId*.

 - *IsDir*: bool (input)
-    Boolean specifying whether the graph is directed.
-If false, edge directions are ignored and considered as undirected.
+    Indicates whether the edges should be considered directed or undirected.

 Return value:

 - int
-    The number of nodes at distance *Hop* from *StartNId*
+    The number of nodes at distance *Hop* from *StartNId*.

 The following example shows how to get a vector of nodes at hop distance 2 away from start node 1 for nodes in